Tips for smarter, cheaper imports

 Example

-You are a candle manufacturer.
-A client in Saudi Arabia has candles produced by you under their own private label.
-They provide the paraffin granules as raw material.
+You are a candle manufacturer and supply a client in America.
+You import paraffin granules from China as raw material.
 With the Inward Processing Permit, you can import this paraffin without having to pay import duties and import VAT.
-After production, you export the candles to Saudi Arabia as a finished product.
+After production, you export the candles to America as a finished product.

 Outward processing